Providing assistance to organizations, businesses, law firms and individuals.

 Robyn is a graduate of Osgoode Hall Law School (2015), where she received the Cassels Brock & Blackwell Award for Professionalism and the Ian Scott Public Interest Internship Award.
 For her internship, she worked at a Community Legal Aid Clinic for the Baamseeda program, along with the Indigenous legal coordinator, providing legal assistance to Indigenous communities and individuals.

 In her free time, Robyn enjoys yoga, running, and reading, as well as spending time with friends and family.
 Robyn is in recovery and offers peer support to those who are struggling with addiction.
-She also writes creative non-fiction and personal essays.
+She also writes creative non-fiction and personal essays and serves on the Board of Directors for Afterwords Literary Festival in Halifax.
 You can find out more about her work using the link below.